TareqNewazShahriar/Improve-Your-Code/README.md

 ```

-## [23] Doing operations inside loop which is not related to loop moreover costly (watch out what you are doing inside loop):
+## [23] Doing operations inside loop, which can be performed before the loop, make the loop operation costly (watch out what you are doing inside loop):

   Here redundant database calls are making inside loop over and over.